por Rebeca | Oct 26, 2022 | Ciberseguridad

 - Built-in support for the internet of things (IoT), DevOps models and local DevOps teams.

 - Retaining control of infrastructure, changes, deployments and interfaces.

 - Complying with specific regional and local regulatory requirements in addition to global regulatory requirements in terms of data protection, information security, product safety and quality assurance, export regulation and financial regulation.

 Identity and access management is a very common element to regulations, with each type of regulation often setting some requirements for managing IDs, onboarding, identification of customers, authentication, access control and access governance.

-n the digital era, the most significant trend is towards the provision and consumption of all IT as cloud-based services, including IAM.
-As a growing number of workloads and IT services move to the cloud, it makes sense to move IAM to the cloud as well.
-Moving IAM to the cloud helps avoid the integration, management and licensing complexity of hybrid IT environments where some workloads run on-premise while others run in parallel in the cloud.
+On the digital era, the most significant trend is towards the provision and consumption.
+Of all IT as cloud-based services, including IAM.
+As a growing number of workloads and IT services move to the cloud.
+It makes sense to move IAM to the cloud as well.
+Moving IAM to the cloud helps avoid the integration, management and licensing complexity of hybrid.
+IT environments where some workloads run on-premise while others run in parallel in the cloud.